smmckay/quex-mirror/doc/source-old/invocation/compile-options/options.rst

    Enables/disables the output of details about reloads of the buffer.

-.. cmacro:: QUEX_OPTION_INCLUDE_STACK

-   Enables/disables the feature of an intelligent include stack.

 .. cmacro:: QUEX_OPTION_INFORMATIVE_BUFFER_OVERFLOW_MESSAGE

    Enables/disables informative buffer overflow messages.
 If set it prints the lexeme